nilsriesenberg/call-of-cthulhu-7th-babele-de/README.md

 ## Versionen

-version 0.4.9 :
+version 0.54.4:

-* Updated to HavlockV/CoC7-FoundryVTT 0.4.9 (version 0.4.8 was skipped)
+* took over the module, updated missing strings and corrected some errors